Erin bringing heavy rain to parts of the Maritimes, warnings in effect | Globalnews.ca

 The Canadian Hurricane Centre in Halifax said some gusty winds will likely accompany Erin, especially in those areas to the right of its track.

-Coastal areas could get gusts exceeding 70 kilometres per hour, which could cause power outages because most trees in the region have yet to shed their leaves.
+Coastal areas could get gusts exceeding 70 kilometres per hour, which could cause power outages.

-“There’s hardly any wind around the system itself,” he said.
-“However, you could get some gusts from thunderstorms … but it’s not really a wind event.”
+“We have trees that are full of leaves right now,” said Linda Libby, an Environment Canada meteorologist based in Charlottetown.

+“That means we could get damage at lower wind speeds.
+We’re still not out of the woods in terms of limbs coming down and impacting utility lines.”

 © 2019 The Canadian Press